 - 10.1 The Association is aware of the importance of recording incidents of anti-social behaviour and of keeping clear and concise notes of incidents.
-Notes of interviews with individual complainers, witnesses and action taken will be recorded, filed and produced as evidence if legal action is necessary. - 10.2 The Association will maintain an anti-social reporting database on which incidents of anti-social behaviour will be recorded. - 10.3 Performance is reported on anti-social behaviour as part of our performance monitoring report which is presented quarterly to Management Committee and highlighted in tenant newsletters and our annual landlord report to tenants.
+Notes of interviews with individual complainers, witnesses and action taken will be recorded, filed and produced as evidence if legal action is necessary. - 10.2 The Association will maintain an anti-social reporting database on which incidents of anti-social behaviour will be recorded. - 10.3 Performance is reported on anti-social behaviour as part of our performance monitoring report which is presented quarterly to the Board and highlighted in tenant newsletters and our annual landlord report to tenants.

-11.0 EQUALITY AND DIVERSITY
+11.0 EQUALITY AND HUMAN RIGHTS POLICY

-11.1 We are committed to promoting an environment of respect, understanding, encouraging diversity and eliminating discrimination by providing equality of opportunity for all.
-This is reflected in our Equality and Diversity Policy.
+11.1 We are committed to promoting an environment of respect, understanding, encouraging fairness, diversity and eliminating discrimination by providing equality of opportunity for all.
+This is reflected in our Equality and Human Rights Policy.